ChiWang/DmpSW/README.md

         * ATM
             Abbreviation of Top-1 Module as mentioned above
         * {Level}
-            only one command in a module:   no Level level from 0 to N
+            only one command in a package:   no Level level from 0 to N
         * {Detector}
             for whole detector:     no Detector